Hapio-Booking-and-Scheduling-API/hapio-sdk-php/README.md

 use Hapio\Sdk\ApiClient;

-// Instantiate a Hapio API client and a booking repository
+// Instantiate a Hapio API client
 $apiClient = new ApiClient('your-api-token');

 // Get a list of all bookings this week